FalixNodes-Software/KB-articles/content/_posts/minecraft/modifications/general/2024-12-09-adding-modpacks.md

 5. Download the modpack from its official page.
 Ensure that you select the version and mod loader that match your server.

 {: .warning}
-> Make sure to download the server pack of the modpack, these can be found under:
-   CurseForge: Files > click your version of choice > aditional files > serverpack for curseforge.
+> Make sure to download the server pack of the modpack, these can be found under: Files > click your version of choice > aditional files > serverpack for curseforge.

 6. In the Dashboard, click on "**Upload Files**{: .blue }".